 "And what if they decide to invade, what then?"
 Robert asked in wonder.

-Roland smiled and nodded.
-"Very well, let's say for the sake of argument that Viserys does invade with 40,000 Dothraki warriors.
+Varys remained silent as Roland turned to his father, "however let's say for the sake of argument that Viserys does invade with 40,000 Dothraki warriors.
 Do you have any idea how many ships they will need in order to transport such a force.
 They will need 400 just for the men alone, not including the ships needed for their horses.
 Because as we know, Dothraki can't live without their horses.
 There's also the provisions for the journey.
 All in all that is over 1,000 ships, filled with tens of thousands of sea sick dothraki.
 There are only 3 places that can provide that amount of ships, Braavos, Volantis, and Qarth.
 I doubt any of them will be willing to waste precious resources helping a beggar king.
 We have 600 warships, if they do sail here, we will crush them in the sea and send them to the dark abyss."

 Roland stared down the council and was once again met with silence.
 No one had a counter to his argument.
 They were loosing and even Varys realized that.
 But he saw in their faces that they were indeed trying to think of something but it was no use.